 Starting today, I’m on vacation.
 But I’m not going anywhere.
 Or perhaps I should say that any trips I take will be inside my own head.
 The point is I won’t be going to the office for a couple weeks or so.
 I haven’t had a vacation since campus reopened in January, and frankly I could use one.
 I need to get my head together.
 As I remarked to Michael at last night’s planning meeting, my whole life seems to revolve around establishing and breaking routines.
 I crave the structure of a routine but I also crave the freedom of breaking out when it gets stale.
 And I’m in a bit of a rut now.
 So I am taking a long trip to nowhere, going on an extended tour of my own personal headspace.
 If you don’t hear from me after two weeks, send out a search party.

 I recently learned that the library here at the University has a stockpile of a few hundred educational filmstrips from the 50s and 60s.
 They’re getting rid of them, selling them to some company that extracts the silver.
-I guess that’s better than just throwing them away.
-I guess they don’t have much real value. […]

 According to my friend Kelly, I should be planning for my retirement now.
 My dad retired when he was 56.
 The trend is to work longer, but I feel like bucking that trend.
 I mean, I enjoy my job, but I don’t think I’d want to be doing it when I’m 70.
 I’ve always enjoyed working on my own projects, even when they don’t generate income.
 So I’d like to retire around the same age as my father.
 Gulp, that’s in 16 short years from now.
 Anyway, according to Ben Stein, the first step in planning for retirement is to set a date, so I’m choosing October 22nd, 2022.
 I was going to say October 28th, which is exactly 16 years from today, but the 22nd makes for a more interesting date.

 I am happy to announce that our house is finally secure for the first time in many months.
 Our four downstairs doors had no locks.
 In fact one of the doors fell off its hinges a couple months ago.
 The only thing keeping trespassers out has been luck.
 But I got new knobs and deadbolts, and our contractor finally got them installed.

 Taisha is a young girl who lives across the street from us.
 She and her mother moved in a few weeks ago.
 Before that she used to attend the school where Xy teaches in Algiers, though they didn’t know each other there.
-Last Friday Taisha’s older brother was gunned down in Central City.
-This incident […]

 I made a page on the New Orleans Wiki for the Nov.
 7th ballot.
 Please add any relevant information.

 This morning I noticed an old white guy standing across the street.
 He wasn’t doing anything, just standing there looking at the house across the street from ours.
 I remembered seeing him there yesterday morning too.
-When I carried my bike down to the street, I said hi and we talked for a while.
-He […]

 Xy had to drive herself to the emergency room yesterday morning.
 She sliced her finger open with a scissors, and it just wouldn’t stop bleeding.
 She bled all over the school, and finally they sent her to the hospital.
 Fortunately she didn’t need stitches.
 They just used that Dermabond stuff.
-Of course it took all […]

 OK, this is a little gross, but it’s also kind of funny.
 Don’t look if you’re extremely squeamish.